kanbanyte/sepa/project_plan/plan.md

 This document will assist in defining future documents as this outlines expectations, proposed ideas and a rough plan for the project.

 ## BACKGROUND
-The factory of the future focuses on developing technologies, the latest being a Cobot that assists an operator assemble devices, which is in need of a vision system.
+The Factory of the Future focuses on developing technologies, the latest being a Cobot that assists an operator assemble devices, which is in need of a vision system.
 Currently, the required pick and place tasks are only performed under rigidly pre-programmed conditions due to the lack of a perception system.
-The factory of the future wants this project to be completed to both show how emerging technologies can be used to automate tasks as well as how robots can be incorporated into regular workflows.
+The Factory of the Future wants this project to be completed to both show how emerging technologies can be used to automate tasks, as well as, how robots can be incorporated into regular workflows.

 ## KEY PROJECT PERSONNEL
 The key personnel involve in this project are as follows: